 Start your morning out with a walk up to Coit Tower.
 From here, you get a good view of the city.

 You can continue your walk to Lombard Street, where you’ll see the turns and bends of one of the most well-known streets in San Francisco.
+This is a stop on my morning walk and its particularly beautiful in the Springtime, when there are flowers lining the street.

 Walk back to Columbus Ave and turn into Chinatown, where you can get amazing dim sum, visit the Fortune Cookie Factory, and/or shop at local Chinese supermarkets.

 And while you’re in the Mission, you CAN’T miss getting Mexican food!
+El Farolito is my go-to burrito spot, but Pancho Villa is another favourite.

 Where to eat in San Francisco